• Home

 Book in progress

-My current project is: The Solar Water Pumping Handbook with co-authors: Dr. Alma Cota and Robert Foster, and major contributions by Eric Lespin, for publication in 2023 by CRC Press.
+My current project is: The Handbook of Solar Water Pumping with co-authors: Dr. Alma Cota, Robert Foster, and Eric Lespin, for publication in 2025 by CRC Press.

 My co-authors come from academic, NGO and public sector work.
 They have been soiling their boots around the world since the 80's in support of renewable energy and water supply in the developing world.
 We are combining our experiences and perspectives to produce THE book on solar pumping.

-Push this button for a preview (though currently outdated):
+Push this button for a preview (it's not up to date):

 TV Interview